 Administration Efforts: A Commitment to U.S. Companies

-companies in selling their goods and services abroad by helping to create opportunities
+selling their goods and services abroad by helping to create opportunities

 and to level the playing field.
 Ongoing efforts include: